Total Basement Finishing™ Remodeling System

 Our award-winning finishing products are waterproof and mold-resistant.Get a Free Quote

-At Ohio Basement Systems, we're standing by to offer you a free, no-obligation basement window insulation quote!
+At Ohio Basement Systems, we're standing by to offer you a free, no-obligation basement window quote!
 To schedule an on-site inspection and to receive a written cost quote, contact us by phone or e-mail today!

 Our basement experts serve throughout Greater Cleveland, including Cleveland, Akron, Strongsville and nearby.

-Given that, here's a few design choices that we do NOT recommend:
+Here are some choices that we do NOT recommend:

 Along with the eyesore, water pooling in wells will build up against the basement windows.
 Most basement windows are not water-tight, so that water is likely to end up leaking through to your basement space.

 If your finished basement will include bedroom or sleeping space, the building code requires a larger "egress" basement window to provide an emergency exit.
 Some homeowners elect to install this larger window just for the additional natural light it provides.

 We can enlarge an existing basement window opening or cut a new opening for an egress window.
 We'll also install our specially designed egress window well, featuring built-in steps and corrosion-proof composite construction.

 According to a report made by the U.S. Department Of Energy, homeowners living in colder climates can save up to 30-40% on their energy bills simply by sealing the windows inside their homes.

 What windows could be draftier and less energy efficient than corroded, outdated basement windows?
 Between the rotted frame and that thin, single pane of glass, heat literally flows straight through -- and out of your home!